 The project

-Marion, 28, a digital strategy consultant, earned 42,000 euros gross per year and had built up a deposit of 55,000 euros through five years of disciplined saving and a family gift of 20,000 euros.
-A tenant in a 22 sqm studio in the 10th arrondissement at 890 euros/month, she wanted to convert her rent into loan repayments and access a proper living space.
+Marion, 28, a digital strategy consultant, earned 42,000 euros gross a year and had built up a deposit of 55,000 euros through five years of disciplined saving and a family gift of 20,000 euros.
+Renting a 22 sqm studio in the 10th arrondissement at 890 euros/month, she wanted to turn her rent into loan repayments and gain a proper living space.

-Her non-negotiable requirement: outdoor space, even modest.
-After months confined in a studio, Marion had made a balcony or terrace an absolute criterion.
-North-east Paris, the 19th and 20th arrondissements, offered the best probability of finding a 2-bedroom with outdoor space within her budget.
+Her non-negotiable was outdoor space, however modest.
+After months cooped up in a studio, Marion had made a balcony or terrace an absolute criterion.
+North-east Paris, the 19th and 20th arrondissements, gave the best chance of finding a two-room flat with outdoor space within her budget.

 The search strategy

 The property hunter began by validating the financing with a partner mortgage broker.
-The loan certificate for 275,000 euros over 25 years (monthly payment of 1,250 euros, debt ratio of 33%) combined with the 55,000 euros deposit set the actual budget at 330,000 euros including notary fees, or approximately 305,000 euros net seller price.
+The loan certificate for 275,000 euros over 25 years, a monthly payment of 1,250 euros at a debt ratio of 33%, combined with the 55,000 euros deposit, set the real budget at 330,000 euros including notary fees, or about 305,000 euros net to the seller.

-The search targeted two zones in the 19th: the Buttes-Chaumont area (more expensive but in high demand) and the Danube-Place des Fetes neighbourhood (more accessible prices, 1970s-1990s buildings with balconies).
-Recent constructions and 1970s buildings offer outdoor spaces more frequently than the Haussmann building stock.
+The search targeted two zones in the 19th: the Buttes-Chaumont area, dearer but in high demand, and the Danube-Place des Fêtes neighbourhood, more affordable, with 1970s-1990s buildings with balconies.
+Recent and 1970s buildings have outdoor space far more often than the Haussmann stock.
 The property hunter filtered 18 properties and viewed 5.

 The property found

-The selected apartment is on Rue de Crimee, on the top floor (6th) of a 1980s building with lift.
-The 38 sqm 2-bedroom comprises a bright 20 sqm living room opening onto a 12 sqm south-west-facing terrace, an 11 sqm bedroom, an open-plan kitchen and a shower room.
-The terrace offers an open view over Parc des Buttes-Chaumont and the rooftops of the 19th.
+The flat sits on rue de Crimée, on the top floor, the 6th, of a 1980s building with a lift.
+The 38 sqm two-room flat has a bright 20 sqm living room opening onto a 12 sqm south-west-facing terrace, an 11 sqm bedroom, an open-plan kitchen and a shower room.
+The terrace looks out over Parc des Buttes-Chaumont and the rooftops of the 19th.

-The C energy rating, good for a building of this era, and the original double glazing in good condition reduced the works to a cosmetic refresh (paint, bathroom floor replacement) estimated at 4,000 euros.
-The well-managed 48-unit co-ownership had moderate charges of 180 euros/month including lift and concierge.
+The C energy rating, good for a building of this era, and the original double glazing, in good condition, kept the works to a cosmetic refresh of paint and bathroom flooring, an estimated 4,000 euros.
+The well-run 48-unit co-ownership had moderate charges of 180 euros/month, covering the lift and concierge.

 The negotiation

 The listed price was 330,000 euros, or 8,684 euros/sqm.
-The property hunter argued the negotiation on three points: the bathroom floor showing signs of wear (risk of future water damage), the paint to be refreshed in all rooms, and the price per sqm slightly above the neighbourhood average for a 1980s building without architectural character.
+The property hunter built the negotiation on three points: the worn bathroom floor, a risk of future water damage; the paint to be refreshed throughout; and a price per sqm slightly above the neighbourhood average for a 1980s building with no architectural character.

-The offer of 305,000 euros received a counter-proposal of 320,000 euros.
-The final agreement at 312,000 euros (8,211 euros/sqm) was facilitated by Marion’s profile: the seller, an investor wanting to sell quickly to reinvest, appreciated the solidity of the financing file and the absence of a chain (no property to sell first).
+The offer of 305,000 euros drew a counter of 320,000 euros.
+The final agreement at 312,000 euros (8,211 euros/sqm) was helped by Marion’s profile: the seller, an investor keen to sell quickly and reinvest, valued the strength of the financing file and the absence of a chain, with no property to sell first.

 What this mission illustrates

-A first-time buyer can purchase in Paris with the right support.
-Many young professionals think Paris is unaffordable.
-With a deposit of 15 to 20% and a correctly calibrated budget, the 19th and 20th arrondissements remain accessible to first-time buyers.
-The property hunter optimises every euro by targeting undervalued properties.
-Our article on mortgages in 2026 details current conditions.
+A first-time buyer can buy in Paris with the right support.
+Many young professionals think Paris is out of reach.
+With a deposit of 15 to 20% and a properly set budget, the 19th and 20th arrondissements remain within reach of first-time buyers.
+The property hunter makes every euro count by targeting undervalued properties.
+Our article on mortgages in 2026 sets out the current conditions.

 Targeting 1970s-1990s buildings for outdoor space.
-Terraces and balconies are rare in the Haussmann building stock but common in more recent constructions.
-The property hunter directs the search towards the property types most likely to match the criteria, even if this means moving away from the classic image of a Parisian apartment.
+Terraces and balconies are rare in the Haussmann stock but common in more recent buildings.
+The property hunter steers the search towards the property types most likely to fit the brief, even if that means stepping away from the classic image of the Parisian flat.

-A solid financing file replaces overbidding.
-Marion did not have the means to overbid.
-But her solid financing file, validated loan certificate, verified deposit, no sale condition, convinced the seller to favour certainty over a higher price.
-This is an advantage that the property hunter systematically highlights for first-time buyers.
+A solid financing file beats overbidding.
+Marion could not afford to overbid.
+But her solid financing file, a validated loan certificate, a verified deposit and no sale condition, convinced the seller to choose certainty over a higher price.
+The property hunter makes a point of this for first-time buyers.

 Are you a first-time buyer in Paris?
 Contact Home Select: our property hunters find your first home at the best price.